IUREDCap/redcap-etl-module/tests/web/README.md

 Running the tests
 ----------------------

+There are some web tests that use phpunit, and they can be run using the following command in the top-level web tests directory (web/tests):

+    ./vendor/bin/phpunit

-You can use the following commands in the top-level web tests directory (tests/web) to run the web tests:
+Most of the web tests use behat.
+You can use the following commands in the top-level web tests directory (tests/web) to run the behat web tests:

     ./vendor/bin/behat
     ./vendor/bin/behat -f progress      # just prints summary of results